 To get anywhere, you have to start somewhere, and for our LRFP, that starting point is called the Base Case.
-This base case scenario is what we believe is the most probable set of outcomes, given estimates and assumptions that are based on history and our best knowledge today.
-This financial forecast forms the foundation of our Long-Range Financial Plan.

 Once we establish the base case scenario, we can adjust individual assumptions to develop Scenarios.
 This adjustment helps identify uncertainties, evaluate possible impacts and develop strategies to mitigate the impacts.